-- mars.service This starts and stops the MARS kernel module, provided that /mars is (somehow) mounted.
+- mars.path This ensures that the mountpoint /mars/ is already mounted before mars.service is started. - mars.service This starts and stops the MARS kernel module, provided that /mars is (somehow) mounted.
 The latter can be ensured by classical /etc/fstab methods, or by .mount units like your own hand-crafted mars.mount unit. - mars-trigger.path This is used for remote triggering of the marsadm template engine from another MARS cluster member, e.g. when initiating a handover.
 Local triggering is also possible via touch /mars/userspace/systemd-trigger.
 When triggered, the command marsadm systemd-trigger is executed.
-In turn, this will re-compute all systemd templates and start those units where the local host is in primary role. - dev-mars-@{res}.path This is used for generic triggering of any systemd unit as set by marsadm set-systemd-unit \$res \$unit (see below in section 7.2.4). - vol-@{res}.mount This is one of the possible sub-ordinate targets which depend on dev-mars-@{res}.path.
+In turn, this will re-compute all systemd templates and start those units where the local host is in primary role. - dev-mars-Q{res}.path This is used for generic triggering of any systemd unit as set by marsadm set-systemd-unit \$res \$unit (see below in section 7.2.4). - vol-@{res}.mount This is one of the possible sub-ordinate targets which depend on dev-mars-@{res}.path.
 For fully automatic activation of this target, use something like marsadm set-systemd-unit mydata vol-mydata.mount or similar.